graphhopper/directions-api/FAQ.md

  * the costs of one **Matrix API** request are calculated as follows: If either the number of `origins` or the number of `destinations` is less than 20, it costs `origins * destinations / 2` credits.
 For bigger matrices we use a more favourable formular: `MAX_OF(origins, destinations) * 10`.
 In both cases at least 1 credit is charged.
 For example, if you have 2 origins and 10 destinations, `2 * 10 / 2 = 10` credits will be charged.
 If you have 30 origins and 40 destinations, the required credits amount to `40 * 10 = 400`.
 If you have one-to-N matrices like 1-to-100, then always the `origins*destinations/2` formula applies.
  * the costs for one **Isochrone API** request is 5 credits for every minute it explores and at least 10 credits.
 E.g. if you set the `time_limit` to 20 minutes then this request will cost `5*20=100` credits.

-## How many credits do I have?
+## How many daily credits do I have?

-The API credit limits are listed in the dashboard and depend on the selected package.
+The daily credit limits for the Directions API are listed in the dashboard and depend on the selected package.

 ## What happens if I go over the credit limit?

 Your API key will not stop working.
-If this happens frequently, we'll contact you to discuss.
+If this happens frequently, we'll contact you to discuss this.

 ## What happens if I go over the location limit?